zerodegress/RW-HPS/README.md

 ### Plugin framework
 Despite most of the things you can do in a normal game, you may also do a lot of other things on this server because there's a plugin framework which allows you to extend the functionality of this server.
 Furthermore, you can even implement your own communication protocol!

-## Statements
+## Statement
 ### For educational purposes only
-- RW-HPS is a free and open source software and is only for educational purposes.
+- RW-HPS is a free and open source project and is only for educational purposes.
 You shall not use this project for any illegal purposes.
+The author or the developement team of this project will not be held responsible for any damages.

-### Please read the following copyright statement before using
+### Please read the following copyright disclaimer before using
 GNU Affero General Public License v3.0
 ```
 Copyright (C) 2020-2021 RW-HPS Team and contributors.